-Traveling carry-on only might seem restrictive and difficult to do, but I believe NOT checking luggage provides me with more freedom.
+Traveling carry-on only might seem restrictive and difficult to do, but after 15+ years of traveling this way, I believe NOT checking luggage provides me with more freedom.
 Whether you’re trying to avoid checked bag fees, you’re worried about the airlines losing your luggage, or you just want to travel lighter, packing carry-on only is something you can easily do too.
-I’ll show you how!

 Wear It Again